+Every node of a SE-Tree uniquely represents a subset of $S$.
+The root node represents empty set $\emptyset$.
+For subsets $S_1$ and $S_2$ of $S$, the node representing $S_2$ is the child of the node representing $S_1$, if $S_1 \subset S_2$, $|S_2 \setminus S_1|=1$, and $S_1$ is a prefix of $S_2$ when $S_1$ and $S_2$ are written as sequences of items in order $\prec$.
 Each node of a SE-Tree only stores the item in $S$ that is appended to the parent node to extend the child from the parent.
 In this way, the set of items represented by node $n_i$ is the union of the items stored in all the nodes along the path from the root to $n_i$.
 Figure~\ref{Fig:tct} shows an example of the SE-tree of set $S=\{s_1, s_2, s_3, s_4\}$.
-For node $n_{13}$, the path from the root to $n_{13}$ contains nodes $\{n_0, n_1, n_6, n_{13}\}$, thus the set of items represented by $n_{13}$ is $\{s_1, s_3, s_4\}$.
+For node $n_{13}$, the path from the root to $n_{13}$ contains nodes $n_0$-$n_1$-$n_6$-$n_{13}$, thus the set of items represented by $n_{13}$ is $\{s_1, s_3, s_4\}$.